frtheatelier/aleatoire/README.md

 ## Notice
 Opening the page will show 2 extra links that lead to other projects.
 This is (admittedly) a temporary solution given glitch.me stopped hosting sites so for now, we're going with this.
 I have labeled which links lead to glitch projects

+- [Caesar's Cipher](https://github.com/frtheatelier/caesar-27): Using Caesar's Cipher and perhaps some pattern recognition, try to uncover the original message by shifting letters
+- [Perfect n](https://github.com/frtheatelier/perfect-n): Checks whether a number is a perfect number.
+It also displays the factors of the number entered.